-Illicit discharges to the MS4 can be acutely harmful to aquatic life, and pose a risk to health and safety on campus.
-These factors make it a critical issue of which the entire university community should be aware.
-The focus of this high priority issue is recognizing and reporting illicit discharges (water quality issues).
-While minimum control measure 3 requires JMU to "promote, publicize, and facilitate public reporting of illicit discharges into or from" the MS4, the general public doesn't necessarily know how to identify or prevent such, or why.
-To maximize outreach effectiveness, this issue will combine education on general awareness with outreach on reporting water quality issues on campus.
+JMU welcomes a large number of visitors, in addition to Illicit discharges to the MS4 can be acutely harmful to aquatic life, faculty, staff, and students to events that take place on campus. and pose a risk to health and safety on campus.
+These factors While JMU hosts other outdoor events, there are none that make it a critical issue of which the entire university community should be aware.
+The focus of this high priority issue is recognizing are as numerous and regularly scheduled as athletic events.
+Athletic events are more prone to create litter than normal and reporting illicit discharges (water quality issues).
+While campus activities and events, as attendees often participate in minimum control measure 3 requires JMU to "promote, publicize, and facilitate public reporting of illicit discharges into or from" the tailgating and other activities, involving eating, drinking, and vending in outdoor areas for extended periods of time, and MS4, the general public doesn't necessarily know how to identify or prevent such, or why.
+To maximize outreach effectiveness, this the use of disposable items is the norm.
+Various promotional debris related to these events can also be left behind at the issue will combine education on general awareness with outreach facilities, in the parking lots, and on the roads.
+Thus, targeting on reporting water quality issues on campus. outdoor athletic events maximizes the opportunity to reduce litter on campus.

 Stormwater literacy and illicit discharges are general awareness issues, and thus affect everyone on campus.
-An illicit discharge could be noticed by anyone, at any time, necessitating broad outreach to the campus community.
-The target audiences for these issues include the faculty (1,400), staff (2,600), and students (21,800).
-Faculty and staff are considered long-term members of the university community, and as such, will receive outreach on this topic cumulatively over the years.
-Students are short-term members of the campus community, but will carry these lessons with them when they move on.
-Together these groups are the eyes and ears of the stormwater management staff, and play a critical role in addressing illicit discharges on campus.
-In general, bulletins or ads will be placed in the Breeze along with posting on bulletin boards such as at campus libraries during the first semester of each school year.
-Also speaking engagements will be provided as requested to classes.
-(See Activity/Strategies for Outreach & Speaking Engagements table on page 5.)
+An illicit discharge By rain and wind, litter can end up in drainage ways, storm could be noticed by anyone, at any time, necessitating broad sewers, stormwater controls, and ultimately Sibert Creek and outreach to the campus community.
+The target audiences for Blacks Run.
+While JMU's Landscaping Department is tasked these issues include the faculty (1,400), staff (2,600), and students with cleaning up the debris created by athletic events, there is (21,800).
+Faculty and staff are considered long-term members of the opportunity to reduce litter before it is created.
+Preventing the university community, and as such, will receive outreach on litter from entering stormwater infrastructure is a priority. this topic cumulatively over the years.
+Students are short-term members of the campus community, but will carry these lessons JMU focuses on football game attendees.
+Football games with them when they move on.
+Together these groups are the account for approximately 94% of outdoor athletic event eyes and ears of the stormwater management staff, and play a activity, accounting for the audience that is most likely to critical role in addressing illicit discharges on campus.
+In general, create the largest amount of litter, and providing the best bulletins or ads will be placed in the Breeze along with posting potential for litter prevention outreach.
+The population size of on bulletin boards such as at campus libraries during the first the target audience is approximately 22,000 people per game, semester of each school year.
+Also speaking engagements will prior to COVID.
+All other outdoor athletic events combined be provided as requested to classes.
+(See Activity/Strategies for attract only approximately 300 people per event.
+This Outreach & Speaking Engagements table on page 5.)